Caleb Powers: Assassination of William Goebel

-Powers was convicted of complicity in the assassination of Governor William Goebel (D) in 1900 who had just won the election.
+Powers was convicted of complicity in the assassination of Governor William Goebel in 1900 who had just won the election.
 Goebel was walking to work at the Capitol between two body guards, when assassins opened fire and killed him.
-The prosecution charged that Powers was the mastermind of having a political opponent killed so that his boss, Governor William S. Taylor (R), could stay in office.
+The prosecution charged that Powers was the mastermind of having a political opponent killed so that his boss, Governor William S. Taylor, could stay in office.
 Among his attorneys were R. C. O. Benjamin and Frank S. Black.
 Powers was found guilty and sentenced to life in prison.
-But an appeals court overturned Powers' conviction, though Powers was tried three more times, resulting in two convictions and a hung jury.
-Governor Augustus E. Willson (R) eventually pardoned Powers in 1908 though he had already served eight years in jail.
+But an appeals court overturned Powers' conviction, though Powers was tried three more times, resulting in three convictions and a hung jury.
+Governor Augustus E. Willson pardoned Powers in 1908 after eight years in prison.
 While in prison, Powers authored the 1905 book My Own Story.